 - Jaundice (yellow colouring in eyes, gums, and inner ear)

 The early you can recognize the signs of cancer and get it diagnosed, the better for your cat!
 While these symptoms don’t always mean liver cancer, if you notice something off about your pet, make sure to get them checked out so you can be sure.

 You are probably wondering, “Does liver cancer cause pain in cats?”
 Each situation is different.
 In most cases, the cancer is found before they have any severe symptoms.
 But as the cancer advances without treatment, it can cause pain and discomfort in your cat.

 The life expectancy of a cat diagnosed with liver cancer depends a lot on their specific circumstances, the size of the tumor, and how much it has progressed.
 Generally speaking though, adenomas and carcinomas often have a positive prognosis, with most cats living years after a diagnosis and few experiencing metastasis, or the cancer moving to other areas.

 Tumors such as sarcomas and carcinoids have often already spread by the time they are diagnosed, which means they have a shorter life expectancy and poorer outlook.

-We are excited to tell you about our effective and safe natural remedy, PIPTOPET, which has been designed to keep your pet healthy and support your cat who's fighting Cancer!
+We are excited to tell you about our natural product, PIPTOPET, which has been designed to keep your pet healthy and support your cat who's fighting Cancer!
 Made from a medical mushroom, this product supports your cat when used before having a tumor and when tumors are already present.

 If you found this article helpful or know of any other pet parents, we’d love for you to share it on social media so your friends and family can be informed as well.